 This plugin helps you easily manage the adding, editing, and deleting of testimonials on your WordPress site.

-This premium WordPress plugin offers many great features right out of the box, including:
+This is a premium plugin that offers many great features right out of the box, including:

-- Display options for your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. by adding a shortcode
+- Options to display your testimonials in a widget or as slideshows, sliders, grid layout, list layout, etc. via a shortcode

-- Styling options (display image at the top, bottom, or side of testimonials, display testimonials in a speech bubble, customized font and background colours, font types and more.
+- Styling options (display image at the top, bottom, or side of the testimonial, display testimonials in a speech bubble, customized font and background colors, font types and more.